lmdelpech/16S/README.md

 ## 16S Sequence processing

-This folder contains bash scripts adapted for the SLURM queuing system, from the 16S workflow written by Christiane Hassenrück (please visit: <https://github.com/chassenr/NGS>)
+This folder contains bash scripts adapted for the SLURM queuing system, from the 16S workflow written by Christiane Hassenrück (please visit: <https://github.com/chassenr/NGS>).
-The script **workflow.sh** calls the other .sh scripts The output of this pipeline is an OTU contingency table which contains the OTU identifiers as rows and the samples as columns; and a table that contains the taxonomic paths associated to the OTU identifiers.
+The script **workflow.sh** calls the other .sh scripts.
+The output of this pipeline is an OTU contingency table which contains the OTU identifiers as rows and the samples as columns; and a table that contains the taxonomic paths associated to the OTU identifiers.
-These files should be then processed in R using the **ReadAmplicon.R** script (Sources)
+These files should be then processed in R using the **ReadAmplicon.R** script (Sources).

 ## 16S R Scripts